Cheryl Kagan: Israel

+National politics

+In January 2018, Kagan condemned President Donald Trump's "shithole countries" remarks, which she called hateful and racist.
+In September 2018, she penned a letter to Governor Larry Hogan calling on him to open a state investigation into sexual assault allegations made against Supreme Court nominee Brett Kavanaugh.
+Hogan declined to do so.

+During the 2026 legislative session, Kagan introduced a bill that would prohibit people convicted of participating in the January 6 United States Capitol attack from working in state government.

+Public safety

+In 2018, Kagan sponsored a bill to establish the Commission to Advance Next Generation 9-1-1 Across Maryland to update state laws and the 9-1-1 financing system to provide the flexibility and resources needed to deploy a statewide NG911 system.
+She chaired the commission for four years.

+During the 2026 legislative session, Kagan introduced a bill to establish a first-in-the-nation statewide 3-1-1 system in Maryland, which was passed and signed into law.
+The system is expected to be fully operational by the end of 2027.

 Social issues

 During the 2015 legislative session, Kagan introduced legislation to provide fertility treatment benefits, including in vitro fertilisation coverage, to married lesbian couples.

-In January 2018, Kagan condemned President Donald Trump's "shithole countries" remarks, which she called hateful and racist.

 In February 2018, Kagan was one of six lawmakers to sponsor a bill to ban conversion therapy for LGBTQ youth.

-In September 2018, Kagan penned a letter to Governor Larry Hogan calling on him to open a state investigation into sexual assault allegations made against Supreme Court nominee Brett Kavanaugh.
-Hogan declined to do so.

 In January 2019, Kagan was one of nine Maryland lawmakers to add their names to a manifesto signed by 326 state legislators to reaffirm their commitment to protecting abortion rights.

 During the 2021 legislative session, Kagan introduced legislation to remove "Maryland, My Maryland" as the state's official anthem.
 The bill passed and was signed into law by Governor Hogan.

 In 2022, Kagan introduced a bill to ban cat declawing in Maryland.
 The bill passed and was signed into law by Governor Hogan.

 During the 2020, 2022, and 2023 legislative sessions, Kagan sponsored bills to require gender-inclusive language for all public bathrooms in Maryland.

+During the 2025 legislative session, Kagan introduced a bill to legalize right to repair for wheelchair manufacturers by mandating that manufacturers of powered wheelchairs must make any documentation, tools and software, which previously were available only to certified retailers, accessible.
+The cross-file passed and is now law.

+During the 2026 session, Kagan introduced a bill to establish criminal liability for providing conversion therapy and a health care malpractice cause of action.